-Given these factors, the Tribe expects harvest would likely remain below 5,000 ducks and 1,000 geese, which is similar to anticipated levels in previous years.
+GLIFWC is still completing a waterfowl harvest survey for the 2008 season; however, the Tribe expects harvest would likely remain below 5,000 ducks and 1,000 geese, which is similar to anticipated levels in previous years.

-Recent GLIFWC harvest surveys (1996-98, 2001, and 2004) indicate that tribal off-reservation waterfowl harvest has averaged less than 1,000 ducks and 120 geese annually.
+Recent GLIFWC harvest surveys (1996-98, 2001, and 2004) indicate that Tribal off-reservation waterfowl harvest has averaged less than 1,000 ducks and 120 geese annually.
 In the latest survey year (2004), an estimated 53 hunters took an estimated 421 trips and harvested 645 ducks (1.5 ducks per trip) and 84 geese (0.2 geese per trip).
 Further, in the last 5 years of harvest surveys, only 1 hunter reported harvesting 20 ducks in a single day.
 Analysis of hunter survey data over the period in question (1996-2004) indicates a general downward trend in both harvest and hunter participation.